SEND - Local Offer

 - Liaison with external agencies including speech and language therapy, educational psychology and the specialist teacher advisory service.

 - Children may move off of the SEN register when they have ‘caught up’ or made sufficient progress.

 If you think your child has special educational needs, firstly contact your child’s class teacher to discuss your concerns with them.
-You are also welcome at any time to contact the SENCo, Emily Aston, to arrange an appointment.
+You are also welcome at any time to contact the school SENCo, Emily Aston at the Junior School or Jo Armstrong at the Infant School, to arrange an appointment.
 Please speak to the school office if you would like to arrange an appointment.

 How will I know how my child is doing and how will you help me to support my child’s learning?

 We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly